Dietary Approaches – one size does not fit all

 - Avoid or reduce snacking: Snacking can keep insulin levels raised which can lead to increased insulin resistance, body fat storage, and raised blood glucose levels.

 - Enjoy your food: The French have the lowest rates of heart disease in Europe.
 One theory for this is their style of eating is more sociable and relaxed.
 This social element is suggested to be part of why the Mediterranean diet is beneficial for health.
-Taking time over food and enjoying every mouthful can leads to eating less and snacking less.
+Taking time over food and enjoying every mouthful can lead to eating and snacking less.

 We hope you find this information useful.